hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 <hr />

 It is highly recommended that you reboot the Pi now and have a serial cable or some alternate means of interacting with it handy since networking may not work if something goes wrong.

+### Setting up internet access

+The networking setup so far only allows the Pis to talk to each other.
+To setup internet access, packet forwarding needs to be setup on the access node.

+* First, make sure `iptables` is installed.
+* After that, create a directory called `/etc/systemd/scripts` on the access node.
+* If you are using `eth1` instead of `wlan0` to access the Pi, run `sed -i s/wlan0/eth1/' etc/systemd/scripts/iptables`.
+Now, copy the `etc/systemd/scripts/iptables` file from this repo to the newly created directory.
+Make sure that the script can be executed by root.
+* Copy the `etc/systemd/system/iptables.service` file to `/etc/systemd/system/` directory on the Pi to enable the rules at boot time using systemd.
+* Enable the iptables service using `sudo systemctl enable iptables` and reboot the Pi.

+The steps above can be run automatically using the `scripts/iptables-setup.sh` script in this repo.
+After this, you should be able to access internet from any of the Pis in the cluster.